Historic London Attractions

 The Old Royal Naval College’s backstory reads like a who’s who of British society through the ages.
 It’s been the birthplace of Queens, Shakespeare’s performance space, and where one courageous trumpet player haggled with a King for more pay.
-This historic London attraction will take you on a 500-year journey beginning with the Tudors and ending with James Bond, with Greenwich pensioners and skittle-playing naval officers making appearances along the way.
+This historic London attraction will take you on a 600-year journey beginning with the Tudors and ending with James Bond, with Greenwich Pensioners and skittle-playing naval officers making appearances along the way.

-A historic London attraction fit for a King…
+Historic London attraction fit for a King

-A trip to the ORNC will give you the chance to walk around the site where Anne Boleyn was arrested before she was taken to the Tower of London and executed.
-One of the best reasons to visit is to uncover the secret stories of those who lived and worked in the palace, like, John Blanke, a black musician who played for Henry’s court as a royal trumpeter and haggled for a pay rise.
+A trip to the Old Royal Naval College will give you the chance to walk around the site where Anne Boleyn was arrested before she was taken to the Tower of London and executed.
+One of the best reasons to visit is to uncover the secret stories of those who lived and worked in the palace, like, John Blanke, a Black musician who played for Henry’s court as a royal trumpeter and haggled for a pay rise.
 Or William Shakespeare, who came here at Christmas to perform with the Lord Chamberlain’s Men.

-A place for retired naval officers…
+A place for retired naval officers

 Even though it held an esteemed place in Tudor life, and was the summer residence of choice for various monarchs, the building fell into disrepair.
 The English Civil War waged on and saw the Palace become both a biscuit factory and a prisoner of war camp.
 It was demolished but you can still see some remains on your visit, including service rooms which had unusual nooks where beehives are thought to have been kept.

-In 1694 King William III honoured his wife Queen Mary It is Queen Mary II not IIIs wishes and made the site a Royal Hospital for Seamen.
+In 1694 King William III honoured his wife Queen Mary II wishes and made the site a Royal Hospital for Seamen.
 Superstar architect, Sir Christopher Wren, was chosen to oversee the construction.
 His other works include famed institutions like Hampton Court Palace and St Paul’s Cathedral.
 The Royal Hospital for Seamen was more of a retirement home than a hospital.
-Daily life consisted of early morning wake-up calls and prayer in the chapel.
+Daily life consisted of early morning wake-up calls and prayer in the Chapel.
 The residents could earn money by helping the cook and acting as porters.

-Europe’s best naval training college…
+Europe’s best naval training college

-This historic London attraction was then acquired by the Royal Navye in 1873.
+This historic London attraction was then acquired by the Royal Navy in 1873.
 A significantly younger crowd of students moved in and the state-of-the-art facility eventually housed 27,000 officers.